-Halloween in Kansas City means haunted houses, pumpkin patches, ghost tours, trick-or-treating and plenty of other fun events and activities, including spooky movies.
+Halloween in Kansas City means haunted houses, pumpkin patches, ghost tours, trick-or-treating and plenty of other fun events and activities, including watching Halloween movies.

 Usher in the season of witches and vampires with a movie marathon of your favorite Halloween flicks.
 Whether you’re a fan of horror films, comedies or cartoon classics, there are plenty of choices on our list so you should be able to find something to watch.

 There are different venues in Kansas City showing Halloween-themed movies.
 Some are inside theatres; others are outdoor set ups.
 Scroll down to see details on these events.